Career Overview

 Probation officers have a range of complex duties that include assessing risk and developing case management strategies based on the Risk Needs Responsivity principle.
 They also provide individual and group interventions that target the factors most linked to criminal recidivism for sentenced clients.
 Probation officers monitor compliance with court-ordered conditions, prepare court reports, testify in criminal trials, liaise with justice and community partners, and refer clients to appropriate community-based resources.

-As members of the Community Corrections Division of BC Corrections probation officers work in alignment with three main goals: support behavior change through cognitive-behavioral interventions, provide innovative case management for clients, and strengthen communities through partnerships.
+As members of the Community Corrections Division of BC Corrections probation officers work in alignment with three main goals: support behavior changes through cognitive-behavioral interventions, provide innovative case management for clients, and strengthen communities through partnerships.

 Career Prospects

-There are three classifications of probation officers.
+There are two classifications of probation officer:

 Job opportunities are posted on the BC Public Service Website.
 Job applicants are required to create an account to view and apply to current positions.